 - 1. Knowledge of the advisory committee and its mandate; - 2.
 Applicant availability; - 3.
-Previous educational, work, community and/or lived experience which relates to the committee's mandate; - 4.
+Previous educational, work, community and/or lived experience which relates to the committee's mandate: - 4.
 Conflict resolution skills; and - 5.
-Understanding and demonstrating the differences between advisory and advocacy.
+Understanding and demonstrating the differences between advising and advocating.